 Other benefits for Cambridge Economics students include access to an extensive range of statistical databases and software, and the Marshall Library of Economics, which holds a comprehensive collection of books, journals and other papers in economics.
-The student-run Marshall Society organises social events and informal lectures from distinguished visiting speakers, such as the Governor of the Bank of England.
+The student-run Marshall Society organises social events and informal lectures from distinguished visiting speakers.

 It's possible to combine Economics with another subject, for example by taking one or two years of Economics and then transferring to another subject such as Law or Management Studies.
 You can also study another subject such as Mathematics for one year before transferring to Part IIA Economics.
 Several students make such changes each year.